 On September 8, 2017, the Company entered into a committed unsecured senior term loan credit agreement with Bank of America, N.A., as administrative agent, and a syndicate of lenders.
 The term loan credit agreement provides for loans of up to \$575.0 million.
 The maturity date of the agreement is September 8, 2019.
 On November 22, 2017, the Company and Newmark entered into an amendment to the unsecured senior term loan credit agreement.
 Pursuant to the term loan amendment and effective as of December 13, 2017, Newmark assumed the obligations of the Company as borrower under the senior term loan.
 The senior term loan is guaranteed by the Company.
 There was no change in the maturity date or interest rate.
 Borrowings under the senior term loan bear interest at either LIBOR or a defined base rate plus an additional margin which ranges from 50 basis points to 325 basis points depending on the Company's debt rating as determined by S&P and Fitch and whether such loan is a LIBOR loan or a base rate loan.
-As there were amounts outstanding under the senior term loan as of December 31, 2017, the pricing increased by 50 basis points, and if there are any amounts outstanding under the senior term loan as of June 30, 2018, the pricing shall increase by an additional 75 basis points (125 basis points in the aggregate) until the senior term loan is paid in full.
+As there were amounts outstanding under the senior term loan as of December 31, 2017, the pricing increased by 50 basis points.
 From and after the repayment in full of the senior term loan, the pricing shall return to the levels previously described.
-The senior term loan is also subject to mandatory prepayment from 100% of net cash proceeds of all material asset sales and debt and equity issuances by Newmark and its subsidiaries (subject to certain customary exceptions, including sales under the Company's CEO sales program).
+The senior term loan is also subject to mandatory prepayment from 100% of net cash proceeds of all material asset sales and debt and equity susuances by Newmark and its subsidiaries (subject to certain customary exceptions, including sales under the Company's CEO sales program).
 The net proceeds from the Newmark initial public offering were used to partially repay \$304.3 million of the senior term loan.
-During the six months ended June 30, 2018, the Company repaid the outstanding balance of \$270.7 million on the senior term loan, at which point the facility was terminated.
-Therefore, there were no borrowings outstanding as of June 30, 2018.
+During the nine months ended September 30, 2018, the Company repaid the outstanding balance of \$270.7 million on the senior term loan, at which point the facility was terminated.
+Therefore, there were no borrowings outstanding as of September 30, 2018.
 The approximated fair value of the senior term loan as of December 31, 2017 was \$270.7 million.
-The Company recorded interest expense related to the senior term loan of \$2.6 million for the six months ended June 30, 2018.
+The Company recorded intere